 Top-Rated Federal Embezzlement Lawyers

 Embezzlement cases involving the U.S. government are tried in federal court and are subject to the federal sentencing guidelines, which impose statutory minimums and maximums for federal embezzlement charges.
 Any time you have been accused of embezzling money or property from the federal government, you need a knowledgeable, seasoned federal criminal defense lawyer on your side who can review the charges against you and advise you on the best way to proceed with your case.
 At Federal Criminal Defense Pro, it is our top priority to protect your rights and preserve your freedom, and when we get involved in a criminal case early on, we are often able to keep the matter out of court and off the defendant’s record, which would be in your best interest.
 Even if we can’t get your federal embezzlement charges dropped altogether, we will do everything in our power to negotiate with the prosecution to secure a reduction in the charges you face or minimize the criminal penalties.
-Our legal team has extensive experience defending clients against white-collar crimes like embezzlement in both state and federal court, and we can help you get the best possible outcome in your embezzlement case.
+Our legal team has extensive experience defending clients against white-collar crimes like embezzlement and ppp fraud defense in both state and federal court, and we can help you get the best possible outcome in your embezzlement case.

 The crime of embezzlement occurs when a person who was entrusted to monitor or manage someone else’s property or money steals the property or money for his or her own personal gain.
 Embezzlement is a type of property theft when the theft is carried out in violation of the alleged offender’s position of trust with regard to the stolen property or money.
 This expectation of trust combined with the alleged offender’s legal right to possess or access the property or money in question, is what sets embezzlement apart from other theft crimes, like larceny.
 In order for a person to be found guilty of embezzlement, that person must have had legal access to the other person’s property or money, but not legal ownership of it.